0xNeffarion/CELO-Enhanced/README.md

 Livestream Displayer - A handy tool for live-streamers which want their viewers to be inside all the game's action:

-    Creates files to include in Open Broadcaster (or similar software) so that the stream will display the players information formatted as the user wants as soon a match starts.
+    Creates files to include in Open Broadcaster (or similar software).
+    This way you can add to the stream the players information formatted as you want as soon a match starts.

 Hot-Key Creator - Lets you create AutoHotkey scripts with ease for Company of Heroes 2